mnesarco/mnesarco.github.io/_posts/2020-07-23-python-metaprogramming-properties-on-steroids.md

 ### Context Managers

-Context managers are objects that can execute code at the begining and at the end of a code block. they are used with the `with` statement.
+Context managers are objects that can execute code at the beginning and at the end of a code block. they are used with the `with` statement.

 For more info about context managers: [https://docs.python.org/3/library/contextlib.html](https://docs.python.org/3/library/contextlib.html)